Sridevi filmography

 She appeared in another Yash Chopra directorial with the musical romance Lamhe (1991), in a dual role, she plays both mother and daughter.
 She appeared in a double role opposite Amitabh Bachchan in the epic drama Khuda Gawah (1992), which was one of the highest grossing films of the year.
 Sridevi's big-budget 1993 release Roop Ki Rani Choron Ka Raja was one of India's most expensive films ever made.
 Though the film failed at the box office.
 She next starred in the 1993 thriller Gumrah as a singer falsely accused of drugs smuggling in Hong Kong.
 In 1994, Sridevi starred in Laadla playing the villainous business tycoon Sheetal Jaitley.
 The last major film Sridevi starred in before she took a break from the industry was the romantic drama Judaai, released in 1997, in which the actress played a greedy housewife going to extreme lengths for money.
 After a 6-year hiatus, Sridevi briefly returned to the small screen in the Sahara sitcom Malini Iyer (2004–2005).
 After an 15-year absence from film, Sridevi starred in English Vinglish (2012), a comedy-drama.
 In the film, she played Shashi Godbole, a housewife who enrolls in an English-speaking course after her husband and daughter's mocking of her English skills.
 With the high critical acclaim and massive commercial success of English Vinglish, Sridevi became the only actress in Bollywood to make a successful comeback as a leading lady after marriage and a long hiatus.
 Sridevi was next seen in her home production titled Mom (2017), which marked her 300th film.
 In the psychological thriller film, she played a mother who sets out to avenge the rape of her daughter.
 Her last on-screen appearance was in the film Zero (2018) in a cameo.

-Throughout her career from 1967-2018 Sridevi has acted in a total of 269 films which is 93 Telugu films, 74 Tamil films, 73 Hindi films, 24 Malayalam films, 5 Kannada films and 1 Television serial In Hindi.
+Throughout her career from 1967-2018 Sridevi has acted in over 300 films. which is 103 Telugu films, 84 Tamil films, 84 Hindi films, 24 Malayalam films, 5 Kannada films and 1 Television serial In Hindi.